 - It’s always better to make suggestions rather than give orders.
 Your kid is more likely to do something they have chosen rather than something that has been decided for them.
 You will have to offer some guidance, so try suggesting things based on what interests them and what they findfun.

 - Set smaller goals that may eventually achieve bigger things.
-Vague goals don’t help, there needs to be a plan behind it.
+Vague goals don’t help; there needs to be a plan behind them.
 Set a goal like limiting screen time and other easily achievable goals that can eventually lead to healthier lifestyle choices.

-- With resolutions there are never failures, only setbacks.
-Life can get chaotic and things may go haywire but one shouldn’t give up.
-Kids should be encouraged to continue with their resolutions even if they have difficulty in adhering to them.
+- With resolutions, there are never failures, only setbacks.
+Life can get chaotic, and things may go haywire, but one shouldn’t give up.
+Kids should be encouraged to continue with their resolutions even if they have difficulty adhering to them.
 They should be made to realise it’s a temporary setback which allows space for further improvement.
-Forgiving ourselves for slipping up and recovering smoothly teaches kids good problem-solving strategies too.
+Forgiving ourselves for slipping up and recovering smoothly teaches kids good problem-solving strategies, too.
 Cognitive reframing is helpful in achieving goals in the future and inculcates determination and perseverance.

 - Periodically check the sheet you made at the beginning of the year and see what resolutions were achieved and what needs to be improved to achieve them next month.
 Recognise the barriers that are stopping your kid from achieving their resolutions.